abinit/abinit/doc/developers/yaml_tools_api.md

 * One should also promote the use of python-friendly keys: white space replaced by underscore, no number as first character, tags should be CamelCase
 * Is Yaml mode supported only for main output files?
 What happens to the other files in the files_to_test section?

+: The *label* field appears in all data document.
+It should be a unique identifier at the scale of an _iteration state_.
+The tag is not necessarily unique, it describes the structure of the document and there is no need to use it unless special logic have to be implemented for the document.
+-->

 <!--
 ## Further developments